-In 2013, California became the first state to legalize companies like Uber, Lyft and Sidecar.
+In 2013, California became the first state to legalize companies like Uber, Lyft, and Sidecar.
 These unusual, community-friendly businesses aim to connect car-needy people to underutilized vehicles in the area.
 As with anything new, there have been lots of quirks to work out.
-Uber, Lyft and Sidecar drivers are human beings, whom are imperfect, capable of making mistakes.
+Uber, Lyft, and Sidecar drivers are human beings, who are imperfect, capable of making mistakes.

 Lyft was introduced in 2012.
 It was created by John Zimmer and Logan Green as a service of Zimride, a ridesharing outfit started in 2007.
 Zimride concentrated on ridesharing for lengthier rides, such as town to town rides.
 It connected drivers and passengers through the Facebook Connect application.
 Over time, Zimride became the biggest ridesharing service in the United States of America.

 Lyft began as an on-demand ridesharing network for shorter length trips within cities.
 Somewhat like Zimride, the app puts together drivers of cars with folks that need rides.
 Drivers and passengers compare each other on a five-star scale after each ride.
 These comparisons and ratings create the reputations of both drivers and passengers within the Lyft network.About Uber

 Uber was called "UberCab" when it was founded in 2009 by two friends Garrett Camp and Travis Kalanick.
 The two had been in Paris the year before at a conference.
 They experienced some difficulty in finding a taxicab.
 It was pouring rain and they were bogged down with luggage.
 Soon, they began brainstorming ways to solve this problem.
 It’s been said, “find a need and fill it.”
 And, so they did.Uber Technologies Inc.